Special Needs Trust Attorneys

 However, needs-based public assistance programs like SSI and Medicaid have very strict income and resource limits recipients must meet to maintain eligibility.
 Typically, an individual can have no more than $2,000 in resources ($3,000 if married) to remain eligible for SSI or Medicaid.
 But with the average SSDI payment only $1,358 per month, and the maximum SSI benefit $841 per month, this leaves disabled individuals and their families very little to live on.
 And with the low resource limits, they lack any type of safety net to pay for expected and unexpected expenses and minimal assets to have a decent quality of life.

 That’s where a special needs trust, also sometimes referred to as a supplemental needs trust, or SNT, can help.
 Special needs trusts are designed to hold assets for the benefit of a disabled person while maintaining their eligibility for programs that have an income or resource limit.
-They can be established by the disabled individual or another family member on their behalf, can be funded with a variety of assets, and can be a standalone document or part of a will.
+They can be established by the disabled individual or another family member on their behalf, and beneficiaries can be adults or children.
+In fact, many parents of children with special needs create special needs trusts to ensure that their child is financially support long after they’re gone.
+Special needs trusts can be funded with a variety of assets and can be created as a standalone document or created as part of a will or other trust.

 Types of Trusts

 Trusts and estates attorneys can help determine what type of trust would be best given your specific situation and your goals.
 There are several different types of trusts available.
 These include: